smapiot/piral/docs/tutorials/14-converters.md

 }
 ```

-Instead of passing in a React component we pass in a special object that has the `type` field set to `html`.
+Instead of passing in a React component, we pass in a special object that has the `type` field set to `html`.
 This special object is called a *converter*.
-Converters allow to teach Piral how to convert from a foreign component to a React component.
+Converters allow teaching Piral how to convert from a foreign component to a React component.

 Using the foreign component converter is also a possible way to include any kind of framework component.